benjchand/Sprint-Challenge--User-Interface/README.md

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+Block lines items vertically by creating a new line break, and takes up all horizontal space.
+Inline orders items horizontally and does not create a new line break, and does not take all horizontal space.

 3. What are the 4 areas of the box model?

+Content, Padding, Border, Margin

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?